simonmrog/the-side-stacker-game-backend/README.md

 and then:

-- npm start -> runs the transpiled bundle at port 4200 by default
+- npm start -> runs the transpiled bundle at port 4200 by default (or the port you choose in the .env file)

 ### `Using Docker`